 Airport Improvement Program of the Airport and

-Airways Improvement Act of 1982, as amended by the Airport and Airway Safety and Capacity presentation, to scale, of existing and proposed with applicable standards.
-To be eligible for AIP funding assistance, an airport must have an FAA responsible for the management and operation thereto, usually a city, county, or airport authority.
+Airways Improvement Act of 1982, as amended by the Airport and Airway Safety and Capacity presentation, to scale, of existing and proposed airport facilities, their location on the airport.

 Expansion Act of 1987.
 Under this program, the